EZCodeLanguage/EZCode/README.md

 # Community

 Contribute to the community in many ways including the [EZCode Project Repository](https://github.com/EZCodeLanguage/Projects.git).
 To contribute, create a pull request and it will be accepted as soon as possible.

-Please join our [Discord Server](https://discord.gg/DpBrp6Zy) to get closer to the community!

 # License